Chapter 1: History of the Football Jersey – From Ancient Jersey Art to Modern Functionality

 Chapter 5: Where do you buy the best football jersey?

-5.1 Premium brands
+5.1 Premium Brands

 - Nike: Dri-FIT technology and star player collections.